 Child Friendly: Yes, if children are used to walks of this distance and overall ascent.

-Dog Friendly: Yes, keep dogs on lead near to any farm animals.
+Dog Friendly: Yes, keep dogs on lead in the Castle Forbes estate, on public roads, and near to any farm animals.

 Refreshments: Options in Alford.

 This is a great wee hill walk with an impressive finale at the ancient Cothiemuir Stone Circle.
-Most of the route is on a heather hillside with good views in all directions.
-There is an energetic ascent, passing abandoned grouse butts, and gaining 236 m in a relatively short distance.
-At 363 m high, Turf Hill is one of the lower tops on the Bennachie range.
+Much of the route is on a heather and bracken hillside with great views in all directions.
+There is an energetic ascent, passing abandoned grouse butts, gaining the highest point in a relatively short distance.
+In the early section of the route there is a good view of Castle Forbes, a 19th C mansion house in Scottish Baronial style.
+Turf Hill is one of the lower tops on the Bennachie range.
 It overlooks Keig on the south-western edge of the range, which provides it with a marvellous viewpoint over the Howe of Alford, the nearby Menaway Hills and up to the principal Bennachie tors visible from the southern side: Mither Tap, Oxen Craig, and Watch Craig.
 In the distance, Morven and Mount Keen are prominent.
 In the early part of the ascent up Turf Hill there are good views of the Hill of Airlie to the immediate west.
 Here, a patchwork of fields lead up to a wooded hilltop.
 Hidden in the trees are the remains of an Iron Age hill-fort, with double defensive rings, known as the Barmkyn of North Keig.
 The hill has very uniform slopes on all sides, allowing our ancestors who lived there, or who sought refuge there, to readily see any potentially hostile approaches.
 The Cothiemuir Hill Stone Circle, now also in a wooded glade, is known as the Devil’s Hoofmarks due to natural indentations in the recumbent stone.
 Although upright stones are missing around the circle, the recumbent stone and flankers are particularly impressive.
 The recumbent is thought to weigh over 20 tons and the flankers are around 9 ft tall.
-Typically, the aspect over the recumbent is towards the south-west, and the circle is believed to have been built over 4,000 years ago on the site of an earlier burial cairn with a central chamber (the covering stone still lies in the centre of the circle).
-For more information, see: https://tinyurl.com/y4yff5sc .
-After finishing the walk you may wish to take a respectful stroll around the woodland burials area.
-Beside the information board you can collect a leaflet about the woodland burials.
-For more information, see: https://tinyurl.com/y55k5ds4 .
+Typically, the aspect over the recumbent is towards the south-west, and the circle is believed to have been built more than 4,000 years ago on the site of an earlier burial cairn with a central chamber (the covering stone still lies in the centre of the circle).